-- Develop an updated parkwide wayfinding and sign plan - Work with local governmental organizations to create more consistent visual identity along roads - Improve the ability to circulate within the park by bicycle via multi-use connector trails
+- Develop an updated parkwide wayfinding and sign plan. - Work with local governmental organizations to create more consistent visual identity along roads. - Support partner development of the multiuse Sagamore Connector Trail.

 CVNP has more than 600 historic structures and archeological sites.
 They contribute to cultural landscapes related to Native American and Euro-American settlement, transportation, agriculture, industry, and recreation.
 Of the resources, the Ohio & Erie Canal is among the most nationally significant.
 Many historic structures have been repurposed for visitor and administrative use.
 Opportunities to view cultural resources are common along roads, trails, and the Cuyahoga Valley Scenic Railroad.
 Some are in isolated locations and can be a target for vandalism.